-If you are legally maintaining status as an F-1 student, you are eligible to work no more than 20 hours (on-campus) per week.
+If you are legally maintaining status as an F-1 or J-1 student, you are eligible to work no more than 20 hours (on-campus) per week.
 You may be employed full time during holidays and vacation periods, including summer vacations, provided you are eligible and intend to register for the next school term.

-Optional Practical Training (OPT) and Curricular Practical Training (CPT)
+Optional Practical Training (OPT) and Curricular Practical Training (CPT) (F-1 students only)

 OPT gives F-1 students the opportunity to gain paid practical experience in their field of study.
 OPT is available to students for up to 12 months after each educational level (i.e. undergraduate, graduate, post-graduate).
 OPT is usually done after completion of a degree program.
 OPT is authorized and awarded only through the US Dept of Homeland Security.
 CPT is authorized for any student granted an internship or practicum as part of their degree completion.
 CPT is authorized by one of the University’s international student advisors.
 The Center for Global Engagement holds informational workshops on OPT as well as CPT every semester.
 Please refer to the CPT and OPT webpage.